Chelsea Women sign Australian star Sam Kerr | Goal.com

 At the Women's World Cup in France meanwhile, Kerr struck four times in a group match against Jamaica and bagged five goals across an otherwise disappointing tournament for Australia.

-Kerr also recently bagged a double as the Matildas edged past Chile 2-1 on November 9 in Western Sydney and will now link up with Chelsea in January.
+Kerr also recently bagged a double as the Matildas edged past Chile 2-1 on November 9 in Western Sydney and will now link up with Chelsea when the mid-season transfer window opens.

 "The WSL is the best league in Europe," Kerr said.
 "I want team success and I don’t want it to come easy.